Urodynamic tests check the function of your bladder and help to investigate the cause of any urinary incontinence you may have.

 Urodynamic tests are used to help diagnose:

 They may also be helpful in investigating other causes of incontinence.
-Urodynamic tests are particularly important if surgery is being considered for the problem, to make sure the correct operation is performed.
+Urodynamic tests are particularly important if surgery is being considered for the problem, to make sure the most appropriate operation is done.
+Selecting the patients who will benefit from this testing most is important - see Further Reading, below.

 Understanding urine and the bladder